K2 Mindbender Skis

 Völkl took the Titanal frame that revolutionized the Mantra this season and put it in the Kendo for 2019/2020.
 They also added a 3-radius side cut that makes the ski easier to turn at slower speeds, but can still handle pedal-to-the-metal types of skiers.

 The North Face FutureLight Technology

-The North Face thinks it has the answer to the ongoing debate between breathability and protection in big-mountain conditions.
+The North Face believes it has the answer to the ongoing debate between breathability and protection in big-mountain conditions.
 And that answer is FutureLight, the brand's new technology debuting in seven jackets and five pants/bibs for 2019-20.
 It took TNF innovators two years to develop their own yarn, weaving process, lamination, and finishing technique, and the result, says TNF, is the most breathable, protective garments on the market, designed to perform at the highest level in the harshest of conditions.
-Heavily tested by TNF's cadres of big-mountain athletes, FutureLight technology—shown here in the men's A-Cad jacket—has been extremely well received.
+The brand credits FutureLight's performance to a process called nanospinning—spraying a polymer through thousands of little nozzles to form a mesh, rather than the traditional thin film which most waterproof-breathables are made from.
+(Imagine layering Silly String or cooked spaghetti across a surface.
+The resulting "nanohole" provide air permeability without compromising the fabric's complete water resistance.)
+Heavily tested by TNF's cadres of big-mountain athletes, FutureLight technology—shown here in the men's A-Cad ski jacket—has been extremely well received.
 Color us intrigued.

 SmartWool IntraKnit Baselayers